A-level: ABB not including General Studies.

-Applicants are also required to have a satisfactory Enhanced Disclosure from the Disclosure and Barring Service (DBS) (or equivalent).
-Students who are accepted onto the programme are required to adhere to the University Disciplinary Regulations during their studies.
+Applicants are required to have satisfactory enhanced disclosure from the Disclosure and Barring Service (DBS) (or equivalent).
+Students accepted onto the programme are also required to adhere to the University Disciplinary Regulations during their studies.
 Failure to do so may lead to exclusion from the programme.
-For further information, see http://www.leeds.ac.uk/secretariat/documents/gudr_current.pdf
+For further information, see: http://www.leeds.ac.uk/secretariat/documents/gudr_current.pdf

 Were committed to identifying the best possible applicants, regardless of personal circumstances or background.

 Access to Leeds is an alternative admissions scheme which accepts applications from individuals who might be from low income households, in the first generation of their immediate family to apply to higher education, or have had their studies disrupted.

 Find out more about Access to Leeds and alternative admissions.

 International students who do not meet the academic requirements for undergraduate study may be able to study the University of Leeds International Foundation Year.
 This gives you the opportunity to study on campus, be taught by University of Leeds academics and progress onto a wide range of Leeds undergraduate courses.
 Find out more about International Foundation Year programmes.

 IELTS 6.5 overall, with no less than 6.0 in any component..
 For other English qualifications, read English language equivalent qualifications.

 International students apply through UCAS in the same way as UK/EU students.
 Our network of international representatives can help you with your application.
 If youre unsure about the application process, contact the admissions team for help.